Ipshita-Tandon/American-Sign-Language-Recognition/README.md

 1. Image Preprocessing: Resizing and normalization of images to prepare them for model classification.
 2. Real-time Image Capture: Capturing images from the webcam to test the model's ability to recognize ASL gestures in real-time.

+## Contributing
+Contributions are welcome!
+Please fork the repository and create a pull request with your suggested improvements.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details